sandeep177/SQL-Projects/README.md

 ***

-## Business Task
+## Problem Statement
 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Having this deeper connection with his customers will help deliver a better and more personalisec experiance for his loyal customers

 ## Entity Relationship Diagram
+You can inspect the entity relationship diagram and example data below.
 ![image](https://user-images.githubusercontent.com/81607668/127271130-dca9aedd-4ca9-4ed8-b6ec-1e1920dca4a8.png)

 ## Case Study Questions